 #6) Not the Right Product Design

-One of the biggest mistakes in buying life insurance is settling for the wrong product design because it won’t do what you expect it to do for you.
+One of the biggest mistakes is settling for the wrong product design.
+An improperly designed policy won’t do what you expect it to do for you.

-You need to have a candid dialogue with your life insurance agent that includes knowing your purpose for buying life insurance and what you’re trying to accomplish.
+You need to have a candid dialogue with your life insurance agent that includes knowing what you’re trying to accomplish.
 Then, the policy needs to be designed to best suit those objectives.

-Ideally, Privatized Banking policies should have at least 50 – 60% of your premium dollars available in cash value in year 1, right after your check clears.
-Then, you can access your cash with a policy loan right away.
+Ideally, Privatized Banking policies should have at least 50 – 75% of your premium dollars available in cash value in year 1, right after your check clears.
+Then, you can access your cash with a life insurance loan right away.

 While most life insurance agents are well-intentioned, they’re often more familiar with designing policies for long-term cash accumulation, not policies that are meant to be used.
 These objectives aren’t wrong, but make sure your policy will work for what you intend.